Snowflyt/graphql-intuitive-request/README.md

 ]);
 ```

-For the `$on()` method, it is likely that only subclasses of the base class will be supported.
+For the `$spreadOn()` method, it is likely that only subclasses of the base class will be supported.

 ### Support for directives